meyruiz/MACS-Soen6011summer2023/README.md

 # Career Services Application
 ## About the project
-The overall goal is to develop a web application that provides career service for employees and candidates.
+The overall goal is to develop a web application that serves as a career service platform for employees and job-seeking candidates.
 The platform allows job seekers to create and maintain their portfolios,browsing the posts, while allowing employers to post job listings.
+The employer can also search for candidates matching their job requirements and review applications.
+Candidates receive notifications on being selected for an interview and employers can be notified when candidates apply to their job offer.
+This application will have a secure login procedure and ensure that no one can crack it easily.

 ## Built With
 **Front-end**